GeorgeLychock/georgelychock-career/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs
--   On tablet viewports the Credentials Section overflows on the Home page.
+-   On tablet viewports the My Profile Section overflows on the Credentials Section on Home page.
+-   On mobile view social nav icons do not center properly

 ## Deployment